joaohenggeler/eternal-wanderer/Source/README.md

 * `cosmo_player_viewpoint_wait_per_cycle`: how long to wait between viewpoints (in seconds).
 Only used if `enable_cosmo_player_viewpoint_cycler` is enabled.

 * `min_duration`: the minimum recording duration (in seconds).
-Used to stay within the Twitter and Mastodon media guidelines.
+Used to stay within the Twitter, Mastodon, and Tumblr media guidelines.

 * `max_duration`: the maximum recording duration (in seconds).
-Used to stay within the Twitter and Mastodon media guidelines.
+Used to stay within the Twitter, Mastodon, and Tumblr media guidelines.

 * `save_archive_copy`: enable to save a lossless copy of the raw recording for archival purposes.
 Although this copy is smaller than the raw footage, it's still significantly larger than the lossy recording.